CARVE-ROBMOSYS/YARP-BT-modules/README.md

 Executables:
 - Behavior Tree engine using [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP) library and compatible with [Groot](https://github.com/BehaviorTree/Groot) GUI.
 - Set of executable nodes handling common funtionalities of the robot, like navigation.
-- Blackboard for sharing data between nodes and other parameters.
+- A YARP Blackboard for sharing data between nodes and other parameters.

 ### Installation ###